Struggling to choose a mobile phone network? Compare network coverage here.

-As more networks are building bases and putting up masts around the country, the mobile phone coverage in the UK is improving too.
+As more networks are building bases and putting up masts around the country, the scope and quality of mobile phone coverage in the UK is improving all the time.

-Here we go through each of the major carriers and outline the sort of coverage and connection speeds you'll receive, as well as any perks and sweeteners you can expect for choosing that network.
+Here, we take a look at each of the major carriers and outline the sort of coverage and connection speeds you'll receive, as well as any perks and sweeteners you can expect for choosing that network.

 EE mobile coverage